bspeice/speice.io/_drafts/isomorphic-apps.md

 # Issue the Third: Known Unknowns

 Alright, so after I managed to get an application started, I stopped there.
-It was an good deal of effort to chain together even a proof of concept, and at this point I'd rather learn [Typescript] than keep trying to maintain an incredibly brittle pipeline.
+It was a good deal of effort to chain together even a proof of concept, and at this point I'd rather learn [Typescript] than keep trying to maintain an incredibly brittle pipeline.
 Blasphemy, I know...